ECTS

 Faculty of Science

-Genesis, nature and fate of deposits in sedimentary basins.
+Genesis, nature, and future of deposits in sedimentary basins.

-sediment transport, detrital and carbonate environments, factors affecting sedimentation: sequence stratigraphy, diagenesis)
+sediment transport, detrital and carbonate environments, factors affecting sedimentation: Sequential stratigraphy, diagenesis)

 ECTS